textX/textX/README.md

   example_hello_model = hello_meta.model_from_file('example.hello')
   ```

-  You get plain Python object graph.
+  Textual model 'example.hello' will be parsed and transformed to a plain Python object graph.
 Object classes are those defined by the meta-model.

 6. Optionally export model to dot to visualize it: